Call Today! Free Immediate Response (818) 781-1570

 SCRAM Device

-Deferred Entry of Judgment, under California Penal Code Section 1000, is available if you are charged with a misdemeanor or felony drug possession, as long as you have never been convicted of a drug crime, or have completed penal code 1000 probation within the past 5 years.
+Deferred Entry of Judgment, under California Penal Code Section 1000, is available if you are charged with a misdemeanor or felony drug possession, as long as you have never been convicted of a drug crime or have completed penal code 1000 probation within the past 5 years.

 It will typically include 36 months of probation.
 However, you will be required to plead guilty to a simple drug possession charge, and the court will order you to complete a treatment program that usually lasts about 5 months.

-If you successfully complete the drug program, and are not charged with any new crimes for 18 months, you will allowed to return to court, withdraw your guilty plea, and the court will dismiss your case.
+If you successfully complete the drug program and are not charged with any new crimes for 18 months, you will allowed to return to court, withdraw your guilty plea, and the court will dismiss your case.

 Penal Code Section 1000 probation is not available if you take your case to trial.
-This alternative sentencing option is only available at the pretrial stage of your case. om consuming alcohol.
+This alternative sentencing option is only available at the pretrial stage of your case—om consuming alcohol.

 California Proposition 36 Probation

-Its formal felony probation and more expensive and strict than Penal Code 1000 probation discussed above.
+Proposition 36 probation is formal felony probation and more expensive and strict than Penal Code 1000 probation discussed above.
 Typically, when you are granted Proposition 36 probation, you will be assigned to a Los Angeles County probation officer, whom you must report to on a regular basis.

-The severity of your substance abuse problem will be evaluated and you can be ordered to an out-patient drug treatment program or even residential drug treatment.
+The severity of your substance abuse problem will be evaluated, and you can be ordered to an outpatient drug treatment program or even residential drug treatment.

 Involuntary Home Detention

-Under California Penal Code Section 1203.017, if a county jail becomes too overcrowded, and you are a low-level misdemeanor offender, you could be required to serve the remainder of your sentence at home.
+Under California Penal Code Section 1203.017, if a county jail becomes too overcrowded and you are a low-level misdemeanor offender, you could be required to serve the remainder of your sentence at home.
 You will receive the same amount of jail time credit as if you had served your sentence in the Los Angeles County jail.

 Contact a Los Angeles Criminal Defense Lawyer

-Our lawyer's aggressive approach and creative defense strategies have helped many of clients stay out of jail.
+Our lawyer's aggressive approach and creative defense strategies have helped many of our clients stay out of jail.
+Our law firm may be able to improve your life by pursuing alternative sentencing strategies.
+We offer a free, immediate response.

 Related Content: